alex-bellon/wikipedia/README.md

 [Eggcorn](https://en.wikipedia.org/wiki/Eggcorn) - An idiosyncratic substitution of a word or phrase for a word or words that sound similar or identical in the speaker's dialect (sometimes called oronyms).

+[Etaoin shrdlu](https://en.wikipedia.org/wiki/Etaoin_shrdlu) - a nonsense phrase that sometimes appeared in print in the days of "hot type" publishing because of a custom of type-casting machine operators.

 [Fumblerules](https://en.wikipedia.org/wiki/Fumblerules) - A fumblerule is a rule of language or linguistic style, humorously written in such a way that it breaks this rule.

 [Ghost word](https://en.wikipedia.org/wiki/Ghost_word) - a word published in a dictionary or similarly authoritative reference work, having rarely, if ever, been used in practice, and hitherto having been meaningless.